What the Strong Dollar Does to Yellow and Black Gold and Why We’re Seeing Green

 At the end of next month, members of the Organization of the Petroleum Exporting Countries (OPEC) are scheduled to meet in Vienna.
 As Brian speculated during our most recent webcast, it would be surprising if we didn’t see another production cut.
-With Brent oil for November delivery at $83 a barrel, a four-year low, many oil-rich countries, including Iran, Iraq, Venezuela and Saudi Arabia, will have a hard time balancing their books.
+With Brent oil for November delivery at $83 a barrel—a four-year low—many oil-rich countries, including Iran, Iraq and Venezuela and Saudi Arabia, will have a hard time balancing their books.
 Venezuela, in fact, has been clamoring for an emergency meeting ahead of November to make a plea for production cuts.

 Although not an OPEC member, Russia, once the world’s largest producer of crude, is being squeezed by plunging oil prices on the left, international sanctions on the right.
 This might prompt President Vladimir Putin to scale back the country’s presence in Ukraine and delay a multibillion-dollar revamp of its armed forces.
 When the upgrade was approved in 2011, GDP growth was expected to hold at 6 percent.
 But now as a result of the sanctions and dropping oil prices, Russia faces a dismally flat 0.5 percent.

 The current all-in sustaining cost to produce one ounce of gold is hovering between $1,000 and $1,200.
 With the price of bullion where it is, many miners can barely break even.
 Production has been down 10 percent because it’s become costlier to excavate.
 As I told Kitco News’ Daniela Cambone, we will probably start seeing supply shrinkage in North and South America and Africa.